igee-17/react-infiniteScroll-photo-generator/README.md

 # react-infiniteScroll-photo-generator

--a photo generator with infinite scrolling functionality
+-A photo generator with infinite scrolling functionality

 -Created with React.js

--Scroll event on window loads photos from Unsplash photo API
+-Scroll event listener on window loads photos from Unsplash photo API

--has a input form that on submit, queries Unslash API for photos based on search-input(query parameter)
+-Has a input form that on submit, queries Unslash API for photos based on search-input(query parameter)

 Languages: HTML, CSS, javaScript
 Framework: React.js